 Thus, we have begun a very special endeavor to explore the terroir of this fascinating and unique place in the world through our own lens; to tell the story of this geology through top-notch grape-growing and winemaking, in our efforts to transmit the tale of this place, while also employing a commitment to sustainability, organic farming and low-impact winemaking.

 When we set out to create PÁŠXA (pronounced “Pahk-sha”), we wanted to emphasize our commitment to sustainable farming and winemaking practices.
 We also wanted to give a nod to the history of our beautiful valley – a history that stretches back long before the land was settled by those who traveled west along the Oregon Trail.
-The indigenous people of the Walla Walla Valley had a name for this place that was Pášxapa or Place of the Sunflowers, as the valley was strewn with balsamroot sunflowers that grew wild here, and we wanted to pay homage to that.
+The indigenous people of the Walla Walla Valley had a name for this place that was Pášxapa or Place of the Sunflowers, as the valley was strewn with balsamroot sunflowers that grew wild here, and we wanted to pay homage to that heritage of these lands.

 Mike turned his passion for wine and curiosity about life into a second career by building The Walls.
 As a technology executive, he once focused on building great businesses.
 Now, his focus rests solely on bringing distinctive wines and great people together.
 He is committed to our team and supporting our efforts to produce wines that are true expressions of time and place.

-Todd Alexander is one of a select few 100-point winemakers in Washington State, has spent years crafting renowned wines in the Napa Valley, Washington state and Oregon.
-His involvement with PASXA allows him to focus on organically farmed estate fruit from the Rocks District of Milton Freewater AVA, further showcasing his talent.
+Todd Alexander, one of a select few 100-point winemakers in Washington State, has spent years crafting renowned wines in the Napa Valley, Washington state and Oregon.
+His involvement with PÁŠXA allows him to focus on organically farmed estate fruit from the Rocks District of Milton Freewater AVA, further showcasing his talent.

 Serafin has 15 years of experience farming in the Walla Walla Valley.
 His extensive knowledge of viticulture in the Rocks District of Milton Freewater in particular is an enormous asset in the farming of our estate properties.
 Serafin and his team take great pride in growing grapes of the highest quality.